cs6006/cs6006.github.io/content/blog/second.md

 All of the confusion that my students faced with the card game was also the computer's confusion, and all their limitations also applied to the computer.

-As an aside, the kids were especially excited to see that the motherboard had a little fan, and this led to a discussion about how running electricity through a computer chip causes it to heat up.
+The kids were especially excited to see that the motherboard had a little fan, and this led to a discussion about how running electricity through a computer chip causes it to heat up.
 My students were young enough to have never actually handled incandescent lightbulbs, so that example fell flat on its face.
 However, they had almost all used their parents' phones and tablets for hours in a row and knew that those got hot.
 I explained that we _could_ use less power to keep the temperature down, but that would make it harder to tell whether a wire was sending power or not.
 The kids made a neat connection to the cities-on-hills game: this was like ordering food on a really foggy day, when it was hard for the other city to see the color of the card.

+An aside that I did not bring up with the kids: in the card game, we reserved the _no card_ signal for _no order_.
+This is not actually available to a computer, since even the silence of a wire has a semantic meaning.
+To get around this, a computer uses a special signal to mean _no signal_.

 ### Lesson 3: how a computer stores a number